giorgiosld/krust-ebpf-hooks/docs/environment-setup.md

 # Environment Setup Guide

-This document details the setup process for the `krust-ebpf-hooks` development environment.
+This document describes the setup process for the `krust-ebpf-hooks` development environment.

 ## Recommended Development Environment

-For eBPF development, is Recommended to use a virtual machine with Debian 12 (Bookworm).
+For eBPF development, it is recommended to use a virtual machine with Debian 12 (Bookworm).
 This provides isolation for kernel-level development and allows for easy system restoration if issues arise.

 ### Why Debian 12?